okta/okta-auth-js/samples/generated/react-embedded-auth-with-sdk/README.md

 #### Authentication

-This sample app demostrates the best practices for integrating Authentication into your React SAP via the embedded Auth SDK (@okta/okta-auth-js).
+This sample app demonstrates the best practices for integrating Authentication into your React SPA via the embedded Auth SDK (@okta/okta-auth-js).
 It dynamically renders the form by following responses from [Okta's Identity Engine][].
 Policy changes, like adding extra authenticator for MFA, can be reflected in this sample app with no code change.

 #### Profile Management